Frostzie/SkyFall/README.md

 * 1: to provide tools ingame for debugging or fast implementation to speed up datapack development
 * 2: to provide a collaborative datapack programming environment.

-## What's implemented?
+## ✅ What's implemented?

 * saving and editing
 * A working GUI menu and basic (barebones) code editor
 * themes (not usable for user application)
 * file tree

-## Future plans
+## 👷 Future plans
 * support for [spyglassMC](https://github.com/SpyglassMC/Spyglass)
 * multiplayer support
 * support for [beet](https://github.com/mcbeet/beet)

-## Libraries Used
+## 📚 Libraries Used

-Datapack IDE relies on the following software:
+Datapack IDE relies on the following Libraries:

 | Software                                                                      | License                                                                                           |
 |-------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|